vatpac-technology/sops/docs/oceanic/Positions/TSN.md

 ### TSN Internal
 As per [Standard coordination procedures](../../../controller-skills/coordination/#pacific-units), Voiceless, no changes to route or CFL within **15 mins** to boundary.

+!!! important
+    Aircraft separated by a surveillance separation standard must be re-established at an applicable procedural standard prior to handoff to a procedural enroute sector.

+Aircraft leaving HWE in it's surveillance configuration must have their identification terminated and be instructed to make a position report on first contact with the next (procedural) sector.

+!!! example
+    **HWE**: "UAE845, identification terminated, report position to Brisbane Radio, 124.65"

 ### Pacific Oceanic + AYPM
 As per [Standard coordination procedures](../../../controller-skills/coordination/#pacific-units), Voiceless, no changes to route or CFL within **15 mins** to boundary.

+!!! important
+    Aircraft separated by a surveillance separation standard must be re-established at an applicable procedural standard prior to handoff to a procedural enroute sector.
+Aircraft entering VATNZ airspace on the same track must be either vertically separated or laterally separated by a 10 minute longitudinal standard prior to handoff.

+Aircraft leaving HWE in it's surveillance configuration must have their identification terminated and be instructed to make a position report on first contact with the next (procedural) sector.

+!!! example
+    **HWE**: "QFA121, identification terminated, report position to Auckland Radio, 129.0"